yoriiis/before-after/README.md

 ### Browsers support

-`before-after` supports the latest 2 versions of most modern browsers with the [.browserslistrc](https://github.com/vlitejs/vlite/blob/main/.browserslistrc) config.
+`before-after` supports the latest 2 versions of most modern browsers with the Browserslist config.

 | Browser    |     Supported      |
 | ---------- | :----------------: |